 - Create your virtualenv:

-- Later if you want to reactivate the virtualenv:
+- Later, if you want to work in the virtualenv:

-Cadbiom package is available on PyPI (Python Package Index), the official third-party software repository for Python language.
+Cadbiom packages are available on PyPI (Python Package Index), the official third-party software repository for Python language.

-You can install these packages with the following command on all systems that run Python interpreter:
+You can install these packages with the following command on all systems with a Python environment with